archetype-themes/devkit/1. Getting Started/Developing components/b. Reviewing Design Specifications.md

 >
 > [Access the Figma file by signing up to Devkit updates](https://link.archetypethemes.co/GhCsDk)

-### Figma - Account setup
+### Figma - Application Download and Account setup

-To start, you'll need to sign into Figma with your existing account or sign up for a new account.
+To start, if you don't already have Figma downloaded on your system you'll need to [download the application](https://www.figma.com/downloads/) and install it.
+Then you'll need to sign into Figma with your existing account or sign up for a new account.
+Using the `Import` button you can then import the Figma file we sent you via email.
 It is best to acess the files for handoff using Figma's Dev Mode.

 [Learn more about the Dev Mode in Figma](https://help.figma.com/hc/en-us/articles/15023124644247-Guide-to-Dev-Mode)